-The portal is currently divided into two different pages: the landing page and the Discovery Portal.
+The portal is currently divided into three different pages: the landing page, the Resource Discovery page and the VP Network Resource page.

-On the landing page, it is possible to access the EJP's own FAIRification page, the MindMap with tools and partners of EJP RD and the imprint.
-In addition, the user of the website can access the Discovery Portal from there.
+On the landing page, it is possible to access the EJP's own FAIRification page, the VP Index with tools and partners of EJP RD and the imprint.
+In order to give users an overview of the opportunities offered by the Virutal platform, exemplary Use cases are visualized.